 I hated to ask Etienne, because it’s such a sensitive question.
-But was it possible that the father could be related to his mother?
+But especially since he can identify a half-sister on his father’s side who is also showing up as related to his mother…was it possible that the father could be related to his mother?
 And did he REALLY want to know if this was the case?
 Because once someone goes down that path, they can’t UNknow it.

 Etienne’s next step was to transfer his DNA to GEDmatch—something I rarely recommend, but this is a special situation.
 (Please be aware that GEDmatch works with law enforcement, so read their terms and conditions carefully and this article about whether to include your DNA in law enforcement searches.)